-To register a sole proprietorship with the Indiana Department of Revenue, you must submit a Business Tax Application (Form BT-1).
-The form allows the Department to set up the appropriate tax accounts for you.
+To register a sole proprietorship with DOR, you must submit a Business Tax Application (Form BT-1).
+The form allows DOR to set up the appropriate tax accounts for you.

 These examples show some of the many possibilities for sole proprietorships.
 They are not meant to provide advice for organizing your business.

 For additional help registering your sole proprietorship, you may e-mail DOR or call us at 317-233-4015.

 - INTax - File and Pay Various Business Tax Types and Much More

 - Indiana Small Business Development Center